MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-community-of-practice.md

 - **Leadership communication:** Reach out to a manager when someone goes above and beyond so that their leader, who may not be active in the Power BI community, sees the value that their staff member provides.

 > [!TIP]
 > Different types of incentives will appeal to different types of people.
 Some community members will be highly motivated by praise and feedback.
-Others will be inspired by gamification and a bit of fun.
-Whereas others will highly value the opportunity to improve their level of knowledge.
+Some will be inspired by gamification and a bit of fun.
+Others will highly value the opportunity to improve their level of knowledge.

 ### Rewarding champions

 Incentives that champions find particularly rewarding can include:

 - **More direct access to the COE:** The ability to have _connections_ in the COE is valuable.
-It's depicted in the image shown earlier in this article.
+It's depicted in the diagram shown earlier in this article.
 - **Champion of the month:** Publicly thank one of your champions for something outstanding they did during the previous month.
 It could be a fun tradition at the beginning of a monthly lunch and learn.
 - **A private experts discussion area:** A private area for the champions to share ideas and learn from each other is usually highly valued.
 - **Specialized or deep dive information and training:** Access to additional information to help champions grow their skillsets (as well as help their colleagues) will be appreciated.
 It could include attending advanced training classes or conferences.